 Why is employee motivation important?

 Research has shown over and over again that employee motivation is highly linked with employee engagement.
 Moreover, employee engagement almost always leads to better productivity.
-For this reason, it is not a surprise that organizations pay more attention and resources to employee motivation.
+For this reason, it is not a surprise that organizations pay more attention and resources to find top ways to motivate employees.

 As a matter of fact, according to a recent survey on Employee Engagement, an alarming 70%+ of American employees aren't working to their full potential.
 For that reason, economic growth is slowing.

-Most often then not, less engaged employees are most likely to be less emotionally connected to their companies.
+Most often than not, less engaged employees are most likely to be less emotionally connected to their companies.
 In addition, they often tend to work against the company’s interests.

 However, employers need to learn how to adjust to it because the benefits of high employee motivation are numerous.